Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 2. Narrowing the scope

 The scope can be narrowed down.
-E.g., You have groups created in Egnyte but want to exclude certain users like admins from being provisioned.
+For example, there are groups created in Egnyte but certain users like admins need to be excluded from being provisioned.

 To narrow down the scope, follow these steps:

-3. Here you can create filters based on attributes to include/exclude certain users or user sets.
-E.g., You do not want to manage the primary admin user via SCIM, but it should stay in the provisioned group in Azure.
+3. Here one can create filters based on attributes to include/exclude certain users or user sets.
+For example, One does not want to manage the primary admin user via SCIM, but it should stay in the provisioned group in Azure.
 Create a filter like this: userPrincipalName NOT EQUALS <UPN for the admin account>

-Go to your application -> Provisioning -> Provisioning on demand.
+Go to the Application -> Provisioning -> Provisioning on demand.
 Try to provision some users.
 Check in Egnyte if every attribute maps correctly.
 Unfortunately, provisioning on demand is not available for groups.

 4. Enabling provisioning

-If tests passed, you can enable provisioning by going to your application -> Provisioning -> Edit provisioning and enable provisioning:
+If tests passed, users can enable provisioning by going to the Application -> Provisioning -> Edit provisioning and enable provisioning:

 Provisioning is an automated process from Azure's side, which runs every 40 minutes, and there is no control over this period.
 Depending on the number of users, the initial sync should take only a few minutes, but it can take several hours sometimes.